Royston, South Yorkshire: History

-Royston had a colliery called Monckton Colliery (1878–1966).This was replaced by Royston Drift Mine.
+A big source of employment for Royston was Monckton Colliery (1878–1966), although the pithead was just over the border into modern West Yorkshire.
+This was replaced by Royston Drift Mine.
 There was also, a clay works and brick works but these are all now closed, although a coke works operated until recently on the mine site processing coal brought in by road.
 Royston Drift Mine opened in 1975 and closed (after a relatively short period in coal mining terms) 14 years later in 1989.
 The site is now the site of Rabbit Ings Country Park, which is now home to all five species of owls to be found in Britain.

 A large shirt factory with the brandname Valusta provided local employment from the 1940s through to the 1980s.